Strategic Hiring is crucial. Read why in our latest report.

 A duty of care was violated

-Negligence cases hinge on whether a duty of care, or the duty to act reasonably, was violated.
+Negligence cases hinge on whether a duty of care, the duty to act reasonably, was violated.
 In general, employers satisfy this duty of care by properly vetting candidates.

 A third party was harmed